 Transfer of Ownership

-Putting property in trust transfers it from personal ownership to the trustee, who holds the property for the beneficiary.
+Putting property in a trust transfers it from personal ownership to the trustee, who holds the property for the beneficiary.
 The trustee has legal title to the trust property.
 For most purposes, the law treats trust property as if it were now owned by the trustee.
-For example, trusts have separate taxpayer identification numbers.
+For example, trusts may have separate taxpayer identification numbers.

 But trustees are not the full owners of trust property.
 Trustees have a legal duty to use trust property as provided in the trust agreement and permitted by law.
 The beneficiaries retain what is known as equitable title: the right to benefit from trust property as specified in the trust.